HaEun12/Twilight-Renaissance/index.md

 # **Twilight Renaissance**

 Since its conception in 2005, the Twilight books and movies have garnered the love and support of many throughout the globe.
 Whether you are a teen or an adult, come join the bookworms and movie lovers who are in love with the cultural movement that has supported the following below.
+As new additions of books are added to the Twilight series, the revitalization of the fandom is anticipated.
+It is time for a new generation of fans and critics to support the release of new books.

 1. _**Support Literacy**_: More than 100 million copies of Twilight books have been sold worldwide.
 Through its captivating story, the franchise has promoted literacy to many students and adults.
 2. _**Increase Tourism**_: The remote town of Forks has seen many tourists from around the country visit to catch a glimpse of the Forks welcome sign, Forks High School, and the Cullen house.
 The tourism the series has generated is supporting the local businesses.